-Everyone in Assisi was horrified to learn that Francesco was in such close contact with those unfortunate people.
+Everyone in Assisi found it impossible to believe that Francesco chose to live in such close contact with those who were suffering from the illness.

 One day, when Francesco was passing in front of a ruined chapel called San Damiano, the cross hanging above the old altar spoke to him and told him to rebuild the chapel.